-Thirdly, the Bayesian network representation allows a substantial (usually, dramatic) reduction in the time needed to compute marginals 135 for each variable in the domain.
+Thirdly, the Bayesian network representation allows a substantial (usually, dramatic) reduction in the time needed to compute marginals for each variable in the domain.
 The explicit representation of constraints on independence relations is exploited to avoid the computation of the full joint probability table in the computation of marginals both prior and conditioned on observations.
-Limitation of space prevents the description of the relevant algorithms; see Jensen (2001) for a 140 discussion of the justly famous junction tree algorithm.
+Limitation of space prevents the description of the relevant algorithms; see [3] for a discussion of the justly famous junction tree algorithm.

-The most common operation on a Bayesian network is the computation of marginal probabilities, both unconditional and conditioned upon evidence.
-Marginal probabilities are also referred as beliefs in the literature (Pearl 1988).
-This operation is called probability updating, 145 belief updating, or belief assignment.
+The most common operation on a Bayesian network is the computation of marginal probabilities both unconditional and conditioned upon evidence.
+Marginal probabilities are also referred as beliefs in the literature [4].
+This operation is called probability updating, belief updating, or belief assignment.

 A link between two nodes in a Bayesian network is often interpreted as a causal link.
 However, this is not necessarily the case.
 When each link in a Bayesian network is causal, then the Bayesian network is called a causal Bayesian network or Markovian model.
-Markovian models are popu-150 lar graphical models for encoding distributional and causal relationships.
+Markovian models are popular graphical models for encoding distributional and causal relationships.
 To summarize, a Markovian model consists of a DAG G over a set of variables $V = \{V_1, \ldots, V_n\}$, called a causal graph and a probability distribution over V, which has some constraints on it that will be specified precisely below.
-We use V(G) to indicate that V is the variable set of 155 graph G. If it is clear in the context, we also use V directly.
+We use V(G) to indicate that V is the variable set of graph G. If it is clear in the context, we also use V directly.
 The interpretation of such kind of model consists of two parts.
 The probability distribution must satisfy two constraints.
 The first one is that each variable in the graph is independent of all its non-descendants given its direct parents.
-The second one is that the directed edges in G represent causal 160 influences between the corresponding variables.
+The second one is that the directed edges in G represent causal influences between the corresponding variables.
 A Markovian model for which only the first constraint holds is called a Bayesian network, and its DAG is called a Bayesian network structure.
 This explains why Markovian models are also called causal Bayesian networks.
-As far as the second condition is concerned, some authors prefer to consider Eq.
-(3) (below) 165 as definitional; others take Eq.
-(3) as following from more general considerations about causal links, and in particular the account of causality that requires that, when a variable is set, the parents of that variable be disconnected from it.
-A full discussion of this is beyond the scope of this article, but see Lauritzen (2001) and Pearl (2000).
-170
+As far as the second condition is concerned, some authors prefer to consider equation 3 (below) as definitional; others take equation 3 as following from more general considerations about causal links, and in particular the account of causality that requires that, when a variable is set, the parents of that variable be disconnected from it.
+A full discussion of this is beyond the scope of this paper, but see [5] and [6].

-In this article, capital letters, like V, are used for variable sets; lowercase letters, like v, stand for the instances of variable set V. Capital letters like X, Y, and V_i are also used for single variables, and their values can be x, y, and v_i .
-Normally, we use F(V) to denote a function on variable set V. An instance of this function is denoted as F(V)(V = v), or F(V)(v), or just 175 F(v).
+In this paper, capital letters, like V, are used for variable sets; lower-case letters, like v, stand for the instances of variable set V. Capital letters like X, Y and V_i are also used for single variables, and their values can be x, y and v_i .
+Normally, we use F(V) to denote a function on variable set V. An instance of this function is denoted as F(V)(V = v), or F(V)(v), or just F(v).
 Each variable is in one-to-one correspondence to one node in the causal graph.